salamituns/salamituns/README.md

 ### Hi there 👋.
 I'm Olatunde  :smile:

-- 🔭 I'm a Geoscientist, who likes Programming, data science and books
+- 🔭 I'm a Geoscientist, who likes Programming, data science and currently studying to become an AI Engineer at [Strive school](https://strive.school/)
 - 🌱 I’m addicted to continious learning and self-improvement.
 - 👯 Currently, I am learning to be a problem solver through coding, and sharing my little knowledge here.
 - ⚡  Fun fact: I am a foodie :see_no_evil: :smile: